hauptem/F5-Multisite-Dashboard/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

-## Changelog

-### Version 1.7 (September 2025)
-- Enhanced DNS hostname resolution with caching
-- Pool filtering optimization for large deployments
-- Instance isolation for multiple dashboard sessions
-- Improved wake lock integration
-- Advanced search with saved search functionality
-- Session-based logger with export capabilities

-### Version 1.6
-- Multi-site architecture implementation
-- MACRO/MICRO view mode support
-- Member state tracking and acknowledgment

-### Version 1.5
-- Initial drag & drop pool reordering
-- Theme system implementation
-- Basic search and filtering

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Enable debug mode for detailed logging
-3. Review F5 BIG-IP logs for backend issues
-4. Verify data group configurations

-**Note:** This dashboard is designed for F5 BIG-IP environments and requires appropriate licensing and configuration.
+**Note:** This dashboard is designed for F5 BIG-IP TMOS environments and requires appropriate licensing and configuration.